You’re about to start your in vitro fertilization (IVF) journey — or perhaps you’re already on it. But you’re not alone — about

 - interfere with fertility drugs

-The medications below pose specific concerns in particular.
-Your doctor may be able to prescribe alternatives during your cycle and even during pregnancy.
+The medications below are the most important to avoid.
+Ask your doctor if it’s possible to prescribe alternatives during your IVF cycle and even during pregnancy.

 Medications to flag to your fertility doctor